PolymorphicHeart/nami/README.md

 # libnami
-C library for faster and more secure programming
+alternative to the C standard library for x64 systems